leoswing/comparequeries-datasource-rc/README.md

 # Breaking changes

-- This plugin has refactor the plugin id with `leoswing-comparequeries-datasource`, and signed in Grafana with public signature level.
+- This plugin has refactor the plugin id with `leoswing-comparequeries-datasource`, and signed in Grafana with public signature level, it's now waiting for reviewing..

 # Install